21 Types of Insects in the Amazon Rainforest

 Some entomologists believe that it serves the purpose of warding off potential predators by imitating the head of a snake or lizard.

-If that doesn’t work, the lanternfly can expand its wings to display two significant circular patterns closely resembling a jaguar’s or an ocelot’s eyes.
+If that doesn’t work, the lanternfly can expand its wings to display two significant circular patterns resembling a jaguar’s or an ocelot’s eyes.

 Then, if nothing else works, the lanternfly might resort to more direct ways by squirting a foul-smelling liquid into the face of its aggressor.
 It’s probably best to ignore this chap.